The Center for Body, Mind, and Culture: Philosophy and Goals

 The goals of the center include:

--To promote and coordinate research on the nexus of body-mind-culture within the Dorothy F. Schmidt College of Arts and Letters and beyond, through scholarly publications and other means.
+-Promoting and coordinating research on the nexus of body-mind-culture within the Dorothy F. Schmidt College of Arts and Letters and beyond, through scholarly publications and other means.

--To initiate, organize, and support programming for conferences, lectures, performances, and workshops (including practical demonstrations of somatic techniques) on topics relating to body, mind, and culture.
+-Initiating, organizing, and supporting programming for conferences, lectures, performances, and workshops (including practical demonstrations of somatic techniques) on topics relating to body, mind, and culture.

--To recruit and support graduate students who are interested in doing work related to the Center’s areas of interest.
+-Recruiting and supporting graduate students who are interested in doing work related to the Center’s areas of interest.
+Please click here for information regarding the Dorothy F. Schmidt Doctoral Fellowship in Somaesthetics.

--To create and develop collaborative links with other FAU colleges and centers involved in research concerning body, mind, and culture.
+-Creating and developing collaborative links with other FAU colleges and centers involved in research concerning body, mind, and culture.
 Such links are already being established with the Christine E. Lynn College of Nursing and the Center for Complex Systems and Brain Science in the Charles E. Schmidt College of Science.

--To explore and establish collaborative research and programming with other universities and institutions concerned with body, mind, and culture.
+-Exploring and establishing collaborative research and programming with other universities and institutions concerned with body, mind, and culture.

--To plan and implement projects of public outreach to serve diverse populations in the region served by FAU who have a strong interest in issues concerning the connections of body, mind, and culture.
+-Planning and implementing projects of public outreach to serve diverse populations in the region served by FAU who have a strong interest in issues concerning the connections of body, mind, and culture.